 As a least-developed country (LDC), Ethiopia is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank classifies Ethiopia as a low-income economy with a per-capita income of $1,272 in 2023.
-Total EU imports from Ethiopia amounted to about €682 million in 2023; preferential EBA imports reached €298 million.
+The World Bank classifies Ethiopia as a low-income economy with a per-capita income of $1,310 in 2024.
+Total EU imports from Ethiopia amounted to about €839 million in 2024 (after €682 million a year earlier); preferential EBA imports reached €364 million (after less than €300 million in 2023).

 The EBA arrangement covers all LDCs as classified by the United Nations.
 This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
 Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.